 Fair value of the properties was determined by using market comparable method.
 This means that valuations performed by the valuer are based on active market prices, significantly adjusted for the difference in the nature, location or condition of the specific property.
-The most recent valuation was obtained on the 30th April 2019.
-The valuation was adopted by management on 30th June 2019.
+The most recent valuation was obtained on the 4th April 2019.
+The valuation was adopted by management on 4th April 2023.
 The valuation was performed by CBRE Valuation Pty Limited an accredited independent valuer (Registered Valuer No.1735).
+The Group is satisfied that there has been no significant movement in the fair value since the last independent valuation performed and the carrying value represents the fair value.

-Significant unobservable valuation input Range Value \$ per square meter of Net Lettable Area \$3,047 - \$6,792
+Significant unobservable valuation input Range Value \$ per square meter of Net Lettable Area \$5,200 - \$5,600